-Why is being a candidate such a big deal?
-A candidate is someone who is being considered for something important like a leadership position or an award.
-Perhaps you've had a coach who was a candidate for a coach-of-the-year award or a friend who was a candidate for a science award.
-If you are a candidate for something, then chances are it's a pretty big deal.
-And that's the case here.
-You are a candidate for the Sacrament of Confirmation.
-That is definitely a big deal!
+Why is being a candidate so important?
+A candidate is a person who is being considered for a significant position, award, or honor.
+Perhaps you've had a coach who was a candidate for a coachof-the-year award or a friend who was a candidate for a science award.
+If you are a candidate for something, then chances are it's pretty significant.
+And that's the case here because you are a candidate for the Sacrament of Confirmation